 Your gown will be preserved in an archival quality pH-neutral preservation box and surrounded with acid-free tissue.

-A picture is taken, a final checklist is completed to assure that all the accessories are included and information is attached for the care and storage of your treasure.
 The preservation box is not permanently sealed as it is recommended that you check your gown periodically and carefully re-fold it so as not to create permanent creases.
-We suggest that your hands be clean and free of oils when you inspect your gown and we provide inspection gloves that you should wear when if and when you touch your gown in the future.
-We recommend that you have your box re-tissued with fresh acid free tissue every five years or so, which we can do for you for a nominal fee.
+We suggest that your hands be clean and free of oils when you inspect your gown and we provide inspection gloves that we recommend you wear when when you inspect your gown in the future.
+We also recommend that you have your box re-tissued with fresh acid free tissue every five years or so, which we can do for you for a nominal fee.